 Travel Information: Resort Update

-After careful consideration, Boyne Mountain Resort plans to temporarily cease regular operations.
+After careful consideration, Boyne Mountain Resort plans to tentatively reopen on May 29.

 At Boyne Mountain Resort, we take standards for hygiene and cleanliness very seriously and are taking steps to ensure the safety of our guests and employees following the guidance of the Centers for Disease Control and Prevention, the World Health Organization, and local authorities.
 On a daily basis, our resort is working to ensure that we meet the latest guidance on hygiene and cleaning.
 Our resort's health and safety measures are designed to address a broad spectrum of viruses, including COVID-19, and include everything from handwashing hygiene and cleaning product specifications to guest room and common area cleaning procedures.
 Specific steps Boyne Mountain takes include: